Brighton and Hove Recovery Service

 Naloxone Training

-If you work in the city and want to know how to use Naloxone and how to spot an overdose, we offer a monthly training session which covers both these topics.
+If you work in the city and want to know how to use naloxone and how to spot an overdose, we offer a monthly training session which covers these topics.

 Mixing them increases the risk of: